jrp244/byu-cs324/hw-catmatch/README.md

 (where `1234` is the process ID)

-Try with several different patterns.
+Try with several different patterns and with and without the `CATMATCH_PATTERN` environment variable set.
 You can check your work with the command-line program `grep`.  `grep` does not produce the same output, but it can be used as a sanity check for identifying the lines with specified pattern.

+## Automated Testing

+For your convenience, a [script](driver.sh) is also provided for automated testing.
+This is not a replacement for manual testing but can be used as a sanity check.

-## Helps
+# Helps

 Reading the man pages for each of the following will make your life easier: